pedrolmcastro/collections/README.md

 ## Installation

 This project does **not** have the proper static or dynamic library files yet.
-To add the library to your code download the [ZIP file](https://github.com/pedrolmcastro/collections/blob/main/collections.zip) or the desired collection files and compile it with the rest of the project.
+To add the library to your code, download the [ZIP file](https://github.com/pedrolmcastro/collections/blob/main/collections.zip) or the desired collection files and compile it along the rest of the project.
 An example with all the library files inside a _collections_ directory can be seen in the [Makefile example](https://github.com/pedrolmcastro/collections/blob/main/examples/Makefile).

 ```
 gcc main.c collections/*.c -o main -I collections